 - Protect consumers

-Key requirements to become an Authorised Payment Institution in Lithuania
+Key requirements to become a Payment Institution in Lithuania

-- A minimum capital requirement from €20,000 to establish an Authorised Payment Institution license.
+- A minimum capital requirement from €20,000 to establish a Payment Institution license.

 - The requirement to safeguard client funds either with a segregated client bank account or with an insurance policy.